Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 20: Auto populate
 The most recent search autofills the page.
 This is currently the most recent new city, but I'll be working to fix this next.

+### Commit 21: Reorder
+Now when you click a past search or re-search an existing value, it moves that city to the front of the array.

 ## credits
 https://getbootstrap.com/docs/5.0
 https://www.epa.gov/sunsafety/uv-index-scale-0